salehghulamqasim/Storing-data-into-Database/README.md

-"The code files include comment descriptions on how the source codes work step by step in summary"
+"The code files include comment descriptions on how the source codes works step by step in summary"